-Maine's water quality criteria for bacteria are used as the numeric water quality targets for the bacteria TMDLs (pages 20-21 TMDL report).
-The numeric targets vary depending on the specific waterbody's use (either recreation, or shellfish harvesting), and waterbody classification.
-As described above, there are Class AA, A, B, C, GPA, SA, SB, and SC segments of Maine's surface waters addressed by these TMDLs.
-For future applicability, TMDL targets are set for lakes and ponds (E-coli) and saltwater beaches (Enterococcus), although none are currently listed as impaired.

-Since Maine's water quality standards for recreational uses include criteria for both instantaneous bacteria counts and geometric means of bacteria data, TMDL targets are provided for both types of criteria.
-For shellfish harvesting areas, TMDL targets are provided for both the geometric mean and the 90th percentile statistical measure (variability standard).
+Maine's freshwater quality criteria for bacteria are used as the numeric water quality targets for the bacteria TMDLs (pages 20-21 2009 TMDL report).
+The numeric targets vary depending on the specific waterbody's use (recreation) and waterbody classification.
+According to Maine's water classification program, bacteria-impaired waters are classified as AA, A, B, or C for freshwater rivers and streams, and the streams addressed by the 2013 TMDL Addendum are either Class AA or B, as shown in Table 1 above.
+Since Maine's water quality standards for recreational uses include criteria for both instantaneous bacteria counts and geometric means of bacteria data, TMDL targets are provided for both types of criteria (2013 Freshwater Addendum, page 3).

-Assessment: EPA concludes that Maine DEP has properly described and interpreted the applicable water quality standards (in Section 2.0 of the TMDL document) to set the TMDL targets (as indicated in Section 4.0 of the TMDL document).
+Assessment: EPA concludes that Maine DEP has properly described and interpreted the applicable water quality standards (in Section 2.0 of the 2009 TMDL document) to set the TMDL targets (as indicated in Section 4.0 of the 2009 TMDL document, and Table 3, page 5 of the 2013 TMDL Addendum).
 Maine DEP is directly applying the numeric criteria in its water quality standards to derive the TMDL targets.